-C.62 Inventories shall be prepared in the form approved by the Chief Finance Officer and shall be kept up to date by each Director in respect of the establishments under his control.
+C.62 Inventories shall be prepared in the form approved by the Corporate Director of Finance and Resources and shall be kept up to date by each Director in respect of the establishments under his control.
 Such inventories shall include an adequate description of all moveable plant and machinery, furniture and fittings and office equipment belonging to the Council.
 All hired or leased items shall be separately identified on the inventory.

 - C.63 Any use of property by a Directorate or establishment other than for direct service delivery should be supported by documentation identifying terms, responsibilities and duration of use.
 A copy of the relevant part of each inventory shall be kept in all premises of the Directorate concerned and updated as required. - C.64 To ensure that lessees and other prospective occupiers of Council land are not allowed to take possession or enter the land until a lease or agreement, in a form approved by the Director in consultation with the Corporate Director of Governance and Regulatory Services, has been established as appropriate. - C.65 To ensure the proper security of all buildings and other assets under their control. - C.66 Where land or buildings are surplus to requirements, a recommendation for sale should be the subject of a joint report by the Corporate Director of Governance and Regulatory Services and the Corporate Director of Economic Development. - C.67 To pass title deeds to the appropriate Director who is responsible for custody of all title deeds. - C.68 To ensure that no Council asset is subject to personal use by an employee without proper authority. - C.69 To ensure the proper use and safe custody of vehicles, equipment, furniture, stock, stores and other property belonging to the Council.
-This includes security measures to prevent loss and minimise damage to and vulnerability of Council assets. - C.70 To ensure that the Directorate maintains a register of moveable assets in accordance with arrangements defined by the Chief Finance Officer. - C.71 To ensure that assets are identified, their location recorded and that they are effectively marked as the property of the Council.
+This includes security measures to prevent loss and minimise damage to and vulnerability of Council assets. - C.70 To ensure that the Directorate maintains a register of moveable assets in accordance with arrangements defined by the Corporate Director of Finance and Resources. - C.71 To ensure that assets are identified, their location recorded and that they are effectively marked as the property of the Council.
 Items leased or hired to the Council should wherever possible be marked distinctively to this effect.

-- C.72 To consult the Chief Finance Officer in any case where security is thought to be defective or where it is considered that special security arrangements may be needed. - C.73 To ensure cash holdings on premises are kept to a minimum. - C.74 To ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times; loss of any such keys must be reported to the Chief Finance Officer. - C.75 To record all disposal or part exchange of assets that should normally be by competitive tender or public auction, unless, following consultation with the Chief Finance Officer, the Executive agrees otherwise. - C.76 To arrange for the valuation of assets for accounting purposes to meet requirements specified by the Chief Finance Officer. - C.77 To ensure that all employees are aware that they have a personal responsibility with regard to the protection and confidentiality of information, whether held in manual or computerised records.
+- C.72 To consult the Corporate Director of Finance and Resources in any case where security is thought to be defective or where it is considered that special security arrangements may be needed. - C.73 To ensure cash holdings on premises are kept to a minimum. - C.74 To ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times; loss of any such keys must be reported to the Corporate Director of Finance and Resources. - C.75 To record all disposal or part exchange of assets that should normally be by competitive tender or public auction, unless, following consultation with the Corporate Director of Finance and Resources, the Executive agrees otherwise. - C.76 To arrange for the valuation of assets for accounting purposes to meet requirements specified by the Corporate Director of Finance and Resources. - C.77 To ensure that all employees are aware that they have a personal responsibility with regard to the protection and confidentiality of information, whether held in manual or computerised records.
 Information may be sensitive or privileged, or may possess some intrinsic value, and its disclosure or loss could result in a cost to the Council in some way.